 The Vampire Diaries starts off weak with a disenchanting plot.
 However, you need to stick to it for at least 4-5 episodes.
 That‘s where the show changes gears.
 Once it picks up the pace, it’s a rollercoaster ride.

-Although The Vampire Diaries has a pretty strong ensemble cast, Ian Somerhalder‘s performance as a cold-hearted anti-hero is head and shoulders above the rest.
+Although has a pretty strong ensemble cast, Ian Somerhalder‘s performance as a cold-hearted anti-hero is head and shoulders above the rest.
 His character, Damon Salvatore, kills people just for fun.
 Despite his recklessness, you’ll still be rooting for him.
 He’s dangerous and unpredictable, but also charming and smooth in his own way.
+The Vampire Diaries

-All the eight seasons of The Vampire Diaries are available to binge on Netflix.
 With 8 seasons consisting of 171 episodes, you have at least a month’s worth content to binge upon!

-Revenge documents an emotionally troubled woman’s quest to destroy the lives of those who wronged her father.
+documents an emotionally troubled woman’s quest to destroy the lives of those who wronged her father.
 Why is she doing it?
 Who’s she?
 Who was her father?
 You’ll get all the answers in the first few seasons.
+Revenge

 Except for a mediocre 2nd season, every other season is near perfect.
 You can skip that season entirely as it doesn’t have much of an impact on the overarching storyline.
 The show doesn’t offer much when it comes to action sequences, but its riveting storylines and dynamic characters will keep you coming back for more.

 5. Gossip Girl